Fee-Free Open Mortgages

 We'll study your application

-We analyse your details and if everything is in order, we grant your mortgage.
+We analyse your details and if everything is in order, we approve your mortgage.

 4